Streaming Model Cascades for Semantic SQL: : Iterative SUPG with Joint Targets

 Joint precision-recall targeting can produce conflicting constraints where $\tau_{\text{high}} < \tau_{\text{low}}$, creating an invalid configuration in which the accept region falls below the reject region.
 Such conflicts arise when the proxy is poorly calibrated or the targets are jointly difficult to achieve with the available sample.

 When a conflict is detected, \supgit collapses to a single \emph{balanced threshold} that best matches the user's desired precision-recall ratio:

 where Recall and Precision are computed from the precision-recall curve over the accumulated sample.
-Note that collapsing to a single threshold eliminates the uncertain region entirely, so no further records are delegated to the oracle (the cascade reduces to a simple threshold classifier).
+Note that collapsing to a single threshold eliminates the uncertain region entirely, so no further records are delegated to the oracle in this batch (the cascade reduces to a simple threshold classifier).
+The choice gracefully relaxes both targets in the user-specified ratio $t_R/t_P$ rather than arbitrarily sacrificing one, and the collapse is not permanent: subsequent batches re-estimate $\tau_{\text{low}}$ and $\tau_{\text{high}}$ afresh from the accumulated sample, restoring the two-threshold regime once additional oracle labels make the targets jointly feasible.